Safety & Security in Schools

 - If we ignore recommendations and common solutions being implemented elsewhere, how does that affect our community image and liability?

-Safety and security is not a simple task, it requires an immense amount of planning, documentation, training, and investment.
+Safety and security is not a simple task.
+It requires an immense amount of planning, documentation, training, and investment.
 Security risk assessments, emergency preparedness, crisis planning, working with local law enforcement, and training are among the details.
-The long list of possible recommendations and technology choices can be difficult to understand and prioritize.
+The long list of possible recommendations and a myriad of technology choices can be difficult to understand and prioritize.
 However, it needs to be accomplished!

 From the book, School Security, How to Build and Strengthen a School Safety Program, by Paul Timm, the keys to school security are: